CapPow/VARP_supplimental/README.md

 Supplimental information for __Performant Barcode Decoding for Herbarium Specimen Images Using Vector Assisted Region Proposals (VARP)__

 ## Command Line Interface
 A simple command line interface is provided for VARP decoding.
 An example image ([example_img.jpg](https://github.com/CapPow/VARP_supplimental/blob/master/example_img.jpg)) is also provided.
 Users are encouraged to explore the available optional parameters which are explained in the "--help" documentation.
+For example, using a too large extension value (e.g., 20) on the example image will reduce the composite image size but produce insufficient vectors and fail to decode.

 Example usage: